Col.

 Called

-Roger McGinley.
-Jim was born on December 10th 1881 and followed in
+Australia, Roger McGinley.
+Jim was born on December 10th 1881 and

-his fathers footsteps being a bright pupil.
-He went to Sydney University
+followed in his fathers footsteps being a bright pupil.
+He went

-merino wool which was sold all over Australia and exported.
-Jim was
+was sold all over Australia and exported.
+Jim was also active in

-also active in politics being a member of the Queensland Country Party
+politics being a member of the Queensland Country Party and by the

-and by the 1930's he was Chairman of The Emerald Shire Council.
-He
+1930's he was Chairman of The Emerald Shire Council.
+He died on

 VERONICA